peteash10/peteashton.com/pages/stirchleysalon.md

 **Stirchley Salon** is a new, regular event to be held at [Artefact Projects](http://artefactstirchley.co.uk) where artists and makers are invited to talk about their work to an audience of peers and interested persons.

 The format is friendly and informal with questions and comments welcome.
-Think of it less as a presentation, more as a conversation framed and directed by the artists work.
+Think of it less as a presentation, more as a conversation framed and directed by the artists work, sparking ideas and collaborations within Stirchley's vibrant artist communities.

 Speakers should be able to talk about an aspect of their practice or a particular piece of work for 10-15 minutes and be willing to answer questions for another 15.
 Discussions will be moderated for relevance and diversity of voices but otherwise left to freewheel.